kodcapsule/14-day-Terraform-Challenge-From-Beginner-to-Expert/Readme.md

 ## Course Overview

-Infrastructure as Code (IaC) has changed how organisations today design, create, and manage cloud infrastructure.
+Infrastructure as Code (IaC),  has revolutionalized how organisations today design, create, and manage cloud infrastructure.
 Terraform, HashiCorp's powerful open-source platform for defining and provisioning infrastructure using declarative configuration files, is at the forefront of this transformation.
 This 14-Day Terraform Journey is designed to take you from absolute newbie to confident expert, with the ability to develop enterprise-level infrastructure solutions.